 For the Filling!

 - Spread the caramel sauce onto the biscuit base.
 Sprinkle over some sea salt!

-- In a heatproof pan, add your double cream and heat till just boiling.
+- In a heatproof pan, add your double cream and heat until just boiling.

 - In a separate bowl, add your chocolate (chopped up) and butter, and pour on the hot cream.
-Whisk together till smooth!
+Whisk together until smooth!

-- If the Chocolate is still slightly not melted, heat for 10 second bursts in the microwave till combined well.
+- If the chocolate is still slightly not melted, heat for 10 second bursts in the microwave until combined well.

 For the Decoration!